Kudzu and the California Marriage Amendment

 The 1938 train ride changed that, as she was suddenly ruled male.
 Dora changed her name to Heinrich Ratjen, Jr., was a working man in Hanover for some years, and then lived out a quiet life running his parents' bar in Bremen.
 German and international sports authorities adjusted competition records, handling the matter quietly, as the Ratjen family had requested.

 Public attention to the case was therefore very low until an extremely inaccurate short piece appeared in the Sept.
-16, 1966 issue of Time magazine, breaking the story to English-speaking audiences: Time's uncredited author invented out of whole cloth a subsequently oft-repeated moralistic tale of former Olympic athlete Dora Ratjen having been unmasked in 1957 as "Hermann [sic] Ratjen", a waiter in Bremen, and then (supposedly) tearfully confessed having been forced by the Nazi authorities to compete as a woman "for the sake of the honor and glory of Germany".
-(I regret having repeated in early versions of this essay a variant of Time's baseless account, working from a BBC World News story that was likewise lead astray by the Time piece.)
+16, 1966 issue of Time magazine, breaking the story to English-speaking audiences: Time's uncredited author invented out of whole cloth a subsequently oft-repeated but totally bogus moralistic tale of former Olympic athlete Dora Ratjen having been unmasked in 1957 as "Hermann [sic] Ratjen", a waiter in Bremen, and then (supposedly) tearfully confessed having been forced by the Nazi authorities to compete as a woman "for the sake of the honor and glory of Germany".
+(I regret having repeated, in early versions of this essay, a variant of Time's baseless account, working from a BBC World News story that had been likewise lead astray by the deeply dishonest, dishonorable, and unethical Time piece.
+By contrast, my profound thanks to Der Spiegel's Berlin bureau chief Stefan Berg for correcting in 2009 the Henry Luce rag's misdeed, after Ratjen had been once again maligned in supposedly "based on a true story" movie Berlin '36, once again based on Time's fishwrap-reject article.)

 For extra irony: CAIS (and 5-alpha-steroid reductase deficiency) women athletes are in fact about the only humans on earth of either sex who logically should be above suspicion: Unlike everyone else, those women's condition makes them uniquely unable to cheat by taking anabolic steroids to build muscle, because by definition their bodies simply don't respond at all to steroids (including testosterone), making them, actually, hyper-female — more female, in absolutely all ways that matter, than are regular XX women with normal androgen metabolism.
 And, worst of all: The SRY-bloc test failed to spot men with Congenital Adrenal Hyperplasia or androgen-producing tumors, who are XX but enjoy all the muscle advantages of maleness — or, likewise, men with Klinefelter's syndrome, or men with their SRY genes on non-standard chromosomes (or, even more problematically for testing, on no chromosomes at all).